abigailvp/EntityFramework.Explained/README.md

 has entity with a default index
 #### Sqlite
 has entity with combined sorted index
-### Data Annotations
-#### Sql Server - data annotations
-looking for differences when using data annotations
-#### Sqlite - data annotations
-looking for differences when using data annotations
-### Default String Length
-### Column Attributes Overrides
-#### Sql Server
-Generates table with chosen column names of the right type in the given order.
-#### Sqlite
-Generates table with chosen column names of the right type (look at date :O) in the given order.
 ### Required Attributes
 #### Sql Server
 Generates required properties that will be created even if they are null or empty.